jsudiaman/TuneJar/README.md

 - Metadata (Title/Artist/Album) can be edited directly.
 - TuneJar is skinnable via CSS and will ship with multiple premade themes.

-Soon there will be a Wiki set up with more detailed information.
-Stay tuned!

 ## Issues
 If you run into any issues, please submit them [here](https://github.com/sudiamanj/TuneJar/issues).